Dewey: [referring to Merlock] He can't still be alive.

 Scrooge McDuck: I've got to get you to my vault.
 It's the only safe place.
 Time to go back.

 Genie: But you saw what a dump it is.

 Scrooge McDuck: Sorry, Genie, but the party's over.

 Genie: [sighs] And just when we were getting to be buddies.

-Scrooge McDuck: There's no way I can face those people.
+Scrooge McDuck: Ah!
+How can I face those old fossils again?
 Every year, I tell them, "I'll find Collie Baba's treasure," and every time, I come back empty-handed.

 Mrs. Featherby: But you did have it for a little while.